 Managing your business & your customer data

 Running a business is never easy, but with the right CRM (Customer Relationship Management) system, it can be easier.
 Tools like Housecall Pro and Jobber allow you to easily manage your team, send quotes, schedule, send invoices, and get paid.
 Both also sync with Quickbooks, saving you the extra step of adding the numbers after a job is done.
 If you’re ready to save hundreds of hours and free up some time, you need a good CRM, so check these guys out.
 For more advanced field management software, check out ServiceTitan.
 They’ve got a variety of tools to help you run your service area business.

 Keeping your eyes on the numbers

 Every growing business needs accounting software that will grow with it.
 That’s where Quickbooks, Freshbooks, and other similar tools come in.
 Easily track income and expenses, send estimates, send invoices and accept payments, organize receipts, manage bills, track time, and more.
-If you’ve been living spreadsheet to spreadsheet, save yourself time and headache by switching to accounting software.
+If you’ve been living spreadsheet to spreadsheet, save yourself time and headaches by switching to accounting software.
 Plans are affordable and there’s something for every business, regardless of size.

 Managing company files, data, and SOPs, while using a professional company email address

-GSuite is Google’s solution to data and storage management, but it also allows you to create multiple “@yourcompany.com” email addresses so any customer-facing employees can send professional looking emails to customers (for example, firstname.lastname@example.org or email@example.com).
+GSuite is Google’s solution to data and storage management, but it also allows you to create multiple “@yourcompany.com” email addresses so any customer-facing employees can send professional-looking emails to customers (for example, email@example.com or firstname.lastname@example.org).
 You can also create group mailing lists, manage mobile devices (even erase data), and store important company documents that your team needs access to on the go.